cjoakim/azure-around-the-world/aks-workshop/unit-03/topics.md

 ## Other tips

 - Delete unused resources in your subscription - especially those using MSDN Visual Studio subscription
+- Modules build upon previous, script away to easily resume from previous day and not incur idling cost
 - Explore documentation on aks and acr